awsdocs/aws-doc-sdk-examples/iam_policies/README.rst

 in the context of our documentation.
 There you'll find a description for the example, often with an explanation of how the policy operates.

-Each file is formatted as JSON.
+Each file is formated as JSON.
 For more information, see `Introducing JSON <https://json.org>`.

 For more information about IAM and the policy language, see `Policies and Permissions <https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html>` in the IAM User Guide._